EvgeniiaKei/deep-learning-challenge/README.md

  - Models
     - AlphabetSoupCharity - HDF5 file output created by initial training code.
     - AlphabetSoupCharity_Optimization - HDF5 file output created by optimization code.
+    - AlphabetSoupCharity_Optimization1 - HDF5 file output created by optimization code.
  - AlphabetSoupCharity_Optimization - jupyter notebook file, created in Google Colab, that contains the code for optimizing the model.
+ - AlphabetSoupCharity_Optimization1 - jupyter notebook file, created in Google Colab, that contains the code for optimizing the model.
  - README - contains final analysis.
  - Starter_Code_Colab - jupyter notebook file, created in Google Colab, that contains the initial code for training the model.